Idyllic staffed villa for 4-8 with infinity pool and excellent food, 10 minutes’ drive from Galle and beaches”

 The Green Room is a mirror image of the Red Room, with a Queen Anne chest-of-drawers, a walnut bureau and a mirror-panelled wardrobe; it's attached to a similarly designed grey-hued bathroom with twin sinks and a shower.
 Ideal for children as it opens directly onto the breezy, open-plan living room, it can be configured with 2 four-poster single beds, or with two sets of bunk beds for four kids, or set up as a kingsize double to cover all bases.

 Communal spaces include a lounge with sofas and stacks of books, indoor and outdoor dining areas, a poolside pavilion, and a TV lounge with a vast library of films and board games.

-For lunch, Podi prepared us a delicious herb-encrusted coral fish with a lightly dressed salad.
-In the evening, deep fried tuna fish balls (very moreish!) were paired with pre-dinner drinks, and our 3-course dinner included a delicious coq au riesling (with crispy roast potatoes) and a wicked chocolate mousse.
+Lunches and dinners can be as light or as indulgent as you’d like; the menu lists plenty of local fish and seafood, plus veggie options.
+Expect plenty of delicious Sri Lankan curries, along with Western options if you prefer.
+For lunch, we had a delicious herb-encrusted coral fish with a lightly dressed salad.
+In the evening, deep fried fish balls (very moreish!) were paired with pre-dinner drinks, and our 3-course dinner included a delicious coq au riesling (with crispy roast potatoes) and a wicked chocolate mousse.

 Within a 10-15 minute tuk-tuk drive are many excellent restaurants; ask staff for their tips.
 Take-out options include Lime Leaf, a nearby Indian, whose big menu of spicy dishes includes tandoori chicken and fresh garlic naan.